7:00AM to 5:00PM

 So, without further ado, let us get straight into the guide.

-And these leaks can lead to explosions which can even turn fatal.
+And these gas leaks can lead to explosions which can even turn fatal.
 Besides the obvious risk of a blast, long-term exposure to certain gases can be toxic and incredibly harmful to your health.

-This can lead to breathing difficulties, ringing in the ears, blurred vision, dizziness and nausea, and nosebleeds.
+In the event of a gas leak, this can lead to breathing difficulties, ringing in the ears, blurred vision, dizziness and nausea, and nosebleeds.
 While it is recommended to follow certain safe practices to prevent a gas leak, sometimes, it may occur despite all precautions.

 One of the most common signs of a gas leak is an unpleasant, sulphurous odour, similar to rotten eggs.
 Observing keenly and not ignoring this smell is essential, as it is typically associated with harmful gas emissions.